 The mental state that the prosecutor must prove to convict you of the crime, in this case, is that you made contact "knowingly or intentionally."
 Reckless conduct isn't included in the definition of offensive contact assault, but the prosecutor must prove that you intended the contact to be aggressive and offensive to the person.

-Assault Family Violence Texas
+Helping You Understand Assault Family Violence Under Texas Law

 The laws of simple bodily injury assault, threat assault, and contact assault apply to everyone, whether they’re strangers or family members.
 Texas also has some specific laws that apply directly to family relationships.
 They increase the penalties for violence directed at someone you live with or have been in a relationship with.